mohamedsaber12/cashout/deployment_notes.md

 $ tar xzf Python-3.7.4.tgz
 ```

-> It is necessary to install the gcc compiler if is not in your $PATH. >
+> It is necessary to install the gcc compiler if is not in your $PATH

 ```
 $ yum groupinstall "Development Tools"
 ```

-> Use altinstall command to compile Python source code on your system.
+> Use altinstall command to compile Python source code on your system

 ```
 $ make altinstall